tf-encrypted/moose/moose/src/bin/rudolph/README.md

 # Rudolph

-Reindeer using filesystem-based choreography, in-memory storage, and gRPC-based networking.
+Reindeer using filesystem choreography, in-memory storage, and gRPC networking.

-## Launching

 To launch Rudolph you need to specify:

-- The identity to use for this particular worker; this string must be a interpretable as a valid gRPC endpoint with an implicit `http://` prefix.
+- The identity to use for this particular instance; this must be a interpretable as a valid gRPC endpoint.

-- The port on which to start a gRPC server.
+- The port on which to start a gRPC server; this must match the given identity.

-- The directory to look for sessions in (see below).
+- The directory in which to look for sessions.

 The following is an example using the provided `examples` directory for sessions: